-The Committee reviewed and agreed external audit's annual plan for 2021/22, noting that the Trust's main risk remains to be the valuation of land and buildings and that KPMG's audit focus this year is the implementation of IFRS 16 (leases) transition.
+The Committee reviewed and agreed external audit's annual plan for 2022/23 accounts, noting that the Trust's main risk remains to be the valuation of land and buildings.
+An area of KPMG's audit focus this year is on arrangements for the implementation of IFRS 16 (leases), which will be fully adopted for the first time within the 2023 accounts.